 Emma Burton – February 14, 2019

-If I was asked the difference between computer science and software development (which, as someone who “’about computers, it does occasionally happen), my answer would be something like this:
+If I was asked the difference between computer science and software development (which, as someone who “knows about computers”, it does occasionally happen), my answer would be something like this:

-The hardest question in computer science is “Does P=P?”
+The hardest question in computer science is “Does P=NP?”

 The hardest question in software development is “When will your project be done?”